joao-gi/opentls/README.rst

 Status
 ------
-|build_status| Three usable modules have been implemented.
+|build_status| Four usable modules have been implemented.

 ``tls.random`` is an implementation of Python's random module